Atlanta airport

 Towns named Hartsville do exist in both Tennessee and South Carolina — but I do not believe that they are located close enough to the airport in Atlanta to justify the “name change.”

-One thing is for certain, at least in my opinion: that error would likely never have occurred if the name of the airport was shortened or simplified to Atlanta International Airport instead of named after people
+One thing is for certain, at least in my opinion: that error would likely never have occurred if the name of the airport was shortened or simplified to Atlanta Airport instead of named after people

 Photograph ©2010 by Brian Cohen.